wp-plugins/ajax-load-more/README.txt

 == Description ==

 A simple yet powerful solution for loading WordPress posts and pages via Ajax requests.
 Build complex WP queries using our shortcode builder and let **[Ajax Load More](http://connekthq.com/plugins/ajax-load-more/)** handle the rest.

+All you do is create your shortcode then place the code on your page via the content editor or directly in your template files.

 = Features =

-* **Shortcode/Query Builder** - create your own Ajax Load More shortcode by adjusting the various WordPress query parameters (see Shortcode Parameters)
+* **Shortcode Builder** - create your own Ajax Load More shortcode by adjusting the various WordPress query parameters (see Shortcode Parameters)
+* **Query Parameters** - You can query WordPress for so many different content types it difficult to keep track.
+Query by Post type, Category, Tags, Custom Taxonomies, Search Terms, Authors and more!!
-* **Customizable Repeater** - edit and extend the functionality of Ajax Load More by editing the repeater (see screenshots)
+* **Customizable Repeater Template** - edit and extend the functionality of Ajax Load More by editing the repeater (see screenshots)
 * **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings (see screenshots)

 Check out the live **[demo site](http://connekthq.com/plugins/ajax-load-more/)** for more information!

+= UPDATES =
+QUERY BY CUSTOM TAXONOMY!
+You can now query by custom taxonomy terms.
+Select your taxonomy, taxonomy terms and operator.

 = Shortcode Parameters =